 Pure Maths: Includes quadratics, straight lines, calculus, trigonometry and logarithms.

 Statistics: Builds on the averages, correlation and probability distributions you have done at GCSE.
 You will be using computers to work with a very large data set.

-Mechanics: How movement is affected by forces
+Mechanics: How movement is affected by forces.

+For many of us Mathematics extends into our chosen profession: civil servants need to analyse data; economists need to recognise financial trends; engineers need to take account of stress patterns in physical materials.
 This subject is useful if you want to go on to study maths, engineering, computing, economics or a science at degree level.
 It can also be beneficial for research based subjects, such as psychology or subjects such as business.
 There are many careers that you can go into after studying maths.

 In addition to Programme Entry Requirements applicants must also meet specific Course Entry Requirements:

 Grade 6 in Maths; GCSE score of 5.5 orabove

 Grade 7 in Maths